blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 # Butadiene: Transition State for Rotation

 We expect butadiene to prefer a flat syn or anti conformation.
 These two possibile conformations are designated "*s-cis*" and "*s-trans*".
-The "s" referrs to the $\sigma$ bond involved.
-There should be an energy maximum when the torsion angle is 90˚ due to the loss of cojugation in when the two $\pi$ bonds are orthogonal.
+The "s" referrs to the σ bond involved.
+There should be an energy maximum when the torsion angle is 90˚ due to the loss of cojugation in when the two π bonds are orthogonal.

 The change in electronic structure as the central bond rotates is similar to a chemical reaction.
 Molecular orbitals are being substatially changed and we proceed from one stable conformation to another.
 We could view the highest energy point in this potential energy profile for rotation as a transition state in the change from *s-cis* to *s-trans*.
 In this chapter we will explore the rotational potential energy profile for butadiene and introduce the concept of optimizing a transition state structure.